 The watershed area that recharges the Tierra Rejada Basin covers roughly 4,500 acres.
 The Tierra Rejada Basin itself is 1,900 acres in size, about two-thirds of which lie within Camrosa Water District boundaries.
 The District operates one well within this basin and in 2020 extracted 289 AF of water.
 The Tierra Rejada Well water quality meets or exceeds all California Title 22 Water Quality standards and may be placed into the distribution system without any further blending or treatment beyond standard disinfection.
+Due to characteristics of the basin, this well cannot be operated 24 hours a day.
 Camrosa is considering lowering the bowl and pump on the well to increase production.
+The District has considered adding a second well to the basin, however, the Tierra Rejada Basin does not currently have a groundwater management plan and without a complete analysis of safe yield the District has delayed any construction of a new well within the basin.